 Pistis beach lies in between Pistis and Torre di Flumentorgiu.
 It features dunes up to 30 meters high, giving the area a typically Saharian quality.

-Beaches of South West Sardinia - Buggeru
+South West Sardinia - Buggeru

 The seaside town of Buggeru lies hidden deep within a mountainous area and a beach known for shallow water and a sandy seabed.
 Since the last mines closed down in 1980, Buggerru has also become a popular tourist destination with some surviving miners acting as tourist guides throughout the region.
 A descending winding road surrounded with breathtaking mountainous scenery welcomes you to Buggerru and at the center of the village is a lovely port overlooking the Galleria Henry, one of the most visited mines in the area.